Skip to main content

 Summary of routes

-For qualifications completed in a country outside of EREPS or REPS Ireland’s jurisdiction, further support can be provided upon submission of a letter of portability or copy of the qualification confirming the country of issue.
+For qualifications completed in a country outside of EREPS, REPS Ireland or ICREPS’ jurisdiction, further support can be provided upon submission of a translated copy of the qualifications and details of the training the applicant holds confirming the country of issue.

 Registration